renpy/renpy/sphinx/source/screen_special.rst

 `what`
     The dialogue being said by the speaking character.

-It's expected declare displayables with the following ids:
+It's expected to declare displayables with the following ids:

 "who"
     A text displayable, displaying the name of the speaking